edwardcrompton/twitter-friends/readme.md

 To do next
 ----------

-Check again if it's necessary to store profiles in a formal table or whether caching and expiry will do.
-Aim: See when people unfollow (i.e. diff).
+It's useful to store follower profiles in the db for the 'master user' but when drilling down to followers, of followers we can cache these more simply.

+Build a screen to show followers.

+Allow drill down by reinstating caching for followers of followers.

 Database storage and variable storage is all file based a the moment.
 Making it db based would be better.